ryangithubaccount/anagrams/README.md

 # A**nagrams**

+## Try It Out

+You can play our deployed application directly from your browser here: http://word-scrambles.herokuapp.com/

+## About the Application

-**Goal:** Recreate the Anagrams game from GamePigeon in a Web Application
+**Goal:** Recreate the Anagrams game from GamePigeon in a web application.

 ### **Game Rules:**